Anti-communism: Poland

-Vladimir Lenin saw Poland as the bridge which the Red Army would have to cross in order to assist the other Communist movements and help bring about other European revolutions.
+Vladimir Lenin saw Poland as the bridge which the Red Army would have to cross to assist the other Communist movements and help bring about other European revolutions.
 Poland was the first country which successfully stopped a Communist military advance.
 Between February 1919 and March 1921, Poland's successful defence of its independence was known as the Polish–Soviet War.
 According to American sociologist Alexander Gella, "the Polish victory had gained twenty years of independence not only for Poland, but at least for an entire central part of Europe".

 After the German and Soviet invasion of Poland in 1939, the first Polish uprising during World War II was against the Soviets.
 The Czortków Uprising occurred during 21–22 January 1940 in the Soviet-occupied Podolia.
-Teenagers from local high schools stormed the local Red Army barracks and a prison in order to release Polish soldiers who had been imprisoned there.
+Teenagers from local high schools stormed the local Red Army barracks and a prison to release Polish soldiers who had been imprisoned there.

 In the latter years of the war, there were increasing conflicts between Polish and Soviet partisans and some groups continued to oppose the Soviets long after the war.
 Between 1944 and 1946, soldiers of the anti-communist armed groups, known as the cursed soldiers, made a series of attacks on communist prisons immediately following the end of World War II in Poland.
 The last of the cursed soldiers, members of the militant anti-communist resistance in Poland, was Józef Franczak, who was killed with a pistol in his hand by ZOMO in 1963.

 Poznań 1956 protests were massive anti-communist protests in the People's Republic of Poland.
 Protesters were repressed by the regime.

 The Polish 1970 protests (Grudzień 1970) were anti-Comintern protests which occurred in northern Poland in December 1970.
 The protests were sparked by a sudden increase in the prices of food and other everyday items.
 As a result of the riots, brutally put down by the Polish People's Army and the Citizen's Militia, at least 42 people were killed and more than 1,000 were wounded.
 Solidarity was an anti-communist trade union in a Warsaw Pact country.
 In the 1980s, it constituted a broad anti-communist movement.
-The government attempted to destroy the union during the period of martial law in the early 1980s and several years of repression, but in the end it had to start negotiating with the union.
+The government attempted to destroy the union during the period of martial law in the early 1980s and several years of repression, but in the end, it had to start negotiating with the union.
 The Round Table Talks between the government and the Solidarity-led opposition led to semi-free elections in 1989.
 By the end of August, a Solidarity-led coalition government was formed and in December 1990 Wałęsa was elected President of Poland.
 Since then, it has become a more traditional trade union.